 Grains, starchy vegetables and refined carbohydrates are all eliminated from the diet and replaced with nutrient-dense foods that are easy to digest.

-The GAPS diet meal plan is introduced in six stages, with the GAPS diet stage 1 being the most restrictive.
+The GAPS diet meal plan is introduced in six stages, with the GAPS diet stage one being the most restrictive.
 As the diet progresses, more and more foods are added back onto the GAPS diet food list.

 Because it emphasizes nutrient-rich foods and eliminates several food groups that may not be so stellar for digestion, many have seen success with the plan in both improving gut health and treating various ailments.